 - Blood tests which may be helpful to look for signs of inflammation, or to rule out other causes of pain in that area.

-- Arthroscopy (using a fibre-optic device to look inside the joint) which may be used if other tests do not show the cause of the pain.
+- Use of a fibre-optic device (arthroscopy) to look inside the joint.
+This may be used if other tests do not show the cause of the pain.

-What is the treatment for temporomandibular joint disorders?
+What is the treatment for temporomandibular joint (TMJ) disorders?

 Most problems in the jaw joint can be helped with simple treatments such as painkillers and advice on how to rest the joint.
 There are various treatments which are often used in combination: